davidmreed/davidmreed.github.io/_drafts/on-not-writing-bad-exception-handlers.md

 ## A Brief Word on Writing Good Exception Handlers

 We've seen four examples of patterns that create poor exception handlers.
-What does a good one
+How can you recognize a good one?

-My rubric for when you should write an exception handler is pretty simple: you should write an exception handler if and only if you know that a specific piece of code
+My rubric is pretty straightforward.
+A good exception handler:

- 1. Can throw a _specific_ exception.
+ 1. Handles a specific exception that can be thrown by the code in its `try` block.
- 2. Cannot avert the exception by reasonable logic, or the exception is the documented failure mode of a specific action.
+ 2. Handles an exception that cannot be averted by reasonable logic, or which is the documented failure mode of a specific action.
- 3. Can be meaningfully handled while maintaining the integrity of the transaction.
+ 3. Handles the exception in such a way as to maintain the integrity of the transaction, using rollbacks as necessary.